Boydtown, Wisconsin

 Boydtown is an unincorporated community in the towns of Marietta and Wauzeka, Crawford County, Wisconsin, United States.
-Boydtown is on Wisconsin Highway 60 and the north bank of the Wisconsin River 4.5 mi east-northeast of the village of Wauzeka.
+Boydtown is situated on Wisconsin Highway 60 and the north bank of the Wisconsin River, 4.5 mi east-northeast of the village of Wauzeka.
 The community was named by and for Robert Boyd, who laid out the community in 1844 with the expectation of a railroad being built through the area.